Efficient computation of the singular value decomposition with linear photonic circuits: Introduction

 We study two algorithms for computing the SVD of a matrix $\bA \in \C^{m\times n}$.
 One naive method which proceeds by iteratively computing QR- and LQ-decompositions of $\bA$ in an alternating fashion, and one state-of-the-art method developed by Golub, Reinsch, and Kahan \cite{Golub1971,GolubKahanSVD} which combines an initial bidiagonalization step with fast chasing of the remaining off-diagonal entries along the diagonal.
 While the former method is a natural candidate for adaption to the hybrid system by mainly relying on computing orthogonal matrix products, the latter method has been heavily optimized in runtime complexity on digital systems and forms a benchmark for any SVD method.

 Our results in Sections \ref{sec:ComputingSVD} and \ref{sec:Experiments} show that, due to slow convergence, neither digital nor hybrid implementation of the naive method can compete with a purely digital, parallelized implementation of the state-of-the-art method.
-However, we see that by supporting the bidiagonalization step of Golub-Reinsch-Kahan with OC, the resulting hybrid algorithm reaches an asymptotic runtime on par with its digital counterpart that has access to an unlimited number of GPU cores, while clearly outperforming all digital implementations in terms of expected energy consumption.
+However, we demonstrate that by supporting the bidiagonalization step of Golub-Reinsch-Kahan with a PIC, the resulting hybrid algorithm with single CPU and PIC reaches an asymptotic runtime on par with its digital counterpart that has access to an unlimited number of GPU cores.
+In addition, it clearly outperforms all digital implementations in terms of expected energy consumption.